amrbahnas/frontend-nextjs-ecommerce/docs/README.md

-# Shope-Amr Documentation
+# store-Amr Documentation

-Welcome to the Shope-Amr documentation.
-Here you'll find comprehensive guides and documentation to help you start working with Shope-Amr.
+Welcome to the store-Amr documentation.
+Here you'll find comprehensive guides and documentation to help you start working with store-Amr.

 ## 📚 Contents